anton-malakhov/scipy_proceedings/papers/oleksandr_pavlyk/umath/umath.rst

 big problem sizes.

-To demonstrate the benefits of vectorization and multi-threading in a real-world application, we chose to use the Black Scholes model, often used to estimate the price of financial derivatives like stock options.
-A Python implementation of the Black Scholes formula gives an idea of how NumPy UMath optimizations can be noticed on the application level:
+To demonstrate the benefits of vectorization and multi-threading in a real-world application, we chose to use the Black Scholes model, used to estimate the price of financial derivatives, specifically European vanilla stock options.
+A Python implementation of the Black Scholes formula gives an idea of how NumPy UMath optimizations can be noticed at the application level:

 .. figure:: umath/black_scholes1.png